Fashion as a Political Statement: How Clothing Became a Form of Protest

 1940-42 zoot suit © Museum Associates / LACMA

-Subversion through fashion is a game as old as power itself.
-The French Revolution saw the rise of the sans-culottes — those who rejected the aristocratic knee-breeches (culottes) in favour of long trousers, marking themselves as part of the working class.
-The act of wearing trousers may seem banal now, but at the time, it was a radical rejection of monarchy, an insistence that fashion should not be the sole property of the ruling class.
-The sans-culottes used their clothing as a weapon, a fabric declaration of allegiance to a new order.
+This practice of subversion through style is a game as old as power itself.
+During the French Revolution, the sans-culottes — literally “without breeches" — made a revolutionary statement by rejecting the aristocratic knee-breeches (culottes) in favour of the long trousers of the labouring class.
+What seems a mundane sartorial choice today was then a radical rejection of the monarchy's sartorial dominion, an insistence that fashion should not be the exclusive property of the ruling elite.
+Their clothing was a fabric declaration of allegiance to a new social order.

 The Commodification of Protest: Who Gains, Who Loses?

-One of fashion’s greatest strengths as a tool for dissent is also its greatest weakness: its ability to be co-opted.
-What begins as an act of subversion can quickly be absorbed into the mainstream, stripped of its radical roots and repackaged as aesthetic.
-The punk movement, which began as a rejection of consumerist culture, now exists as a heavily commodified trend.
-The political edge of its ripped shirts and anarchist symbols has been dulled by mass production, sold back to the same system it once sought to undermine.
-The same fate has befallen countless other movements: countercultures that once thrived on their opposition to the status quo eventually find their symbols mass-produced, their messages diluted, their original meaning buried beneath commercial appeal.
+One of fashion’s most formidable strengths as a tool for dissent simultaneously constitutes its most significant vulnerability: its inherent susceptibility to co-option.
+A style that begins as a potent act of subversion can be swiftly absorbed into the mainstream, systematically stripped of its radical origins and repackaged as a depoliticised aesthetic.
+The punk movement, which germinated as a raw, furious rejection of consumerist culture, now exists as a heavily commercialised trend available on high streets worldwide.
+The political urgency of its ripped shirts and anarchist symbols has been methodically dulled by mass production, its rebellious spirit sanitised and sold back to the very system it once sought to dismantle.
+This cycle of appropriation and neutralisation has befallen countless other movements.
+Countercultures that once derived their power from their opposition to the status quo frequently watch their symbols become mass-produced commodities, their messages diluted, their original, potent meanings buried beneath layers of commercial appeal.

-But who benefits when radical fashion is commercialised?
-Certainly not the communities who pioneered these movements.
-The people who originally wore protest fashion out of necessity or defiance are often erased from the narrative once their aesthetic becomes marketable.
-The Black and Latinx youth who created streetwear, the queer pioneers of gender-fluid dressing, the indigenous communities whose patterns and textiles have been “reinterpreted" by luxury brands — these groups rarely see the profits that arise from their cultural and political innovations.
-Meanwhile, the fashion industry, built on an insatiable hunger for the new, profits immensely.
+But who truly benefits when radical fashion is commercialised?
+The answer rarely includes the marginalised communities who pioneered these movements.
+The individuals who originally wore protest fashion out of political necessity or defiant self-expression are often erased from the narrative the moment their aesthetic becomes financially marketable.
+Consider the Black and Latinx youth who forged the language of streetwear from limited resources and boundless creativity, the queer pioneers who courageously experimented with gender-fluid dressing long before it was a branded concept, or the indigenous communities whose sacred patterns and traditional textiles have been endlessly “reinterpreted" by luxury fashion houses.
+These originators almost never receive a meaningful share of the immense profits generated from their cultural and political innovations.

 From Subversion to Product: The Lifecycle of Radical Fashion